mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 The Atlas UI displays information about the changes made, as well as the status and log output of Terraform running both the `plan` and `apply` steps.
-Upon a succesful plan, Terraform requires confirmation to confirm and apply changes.
+Terraform requires confirmation to apply changes.

 ![Tutorial Plan](/images/blog/atlas-terraform-github/tutorial-plan.png)